pavelsimo/learning_docker/README.md

     docker top tender_kalam

-Running a container bash (this way does not close the container on exit)
+Running a container bash (the container will not close on exit)

     docker exec -i -t tender_kalam /bin/bash